ali-alidoust/gta5-extended-video-export/gta5-extended-video-export/ReadMe.txt

+**IMPORTANT:** Due to the way this mod works, **the original Rockstar Editor video file will NOT be saved to the disk** (actually it does, but it will be empty).
+The complete video will be exported to the folder specified in the .ini file.

+**NOTE:** For high resolution exports without DSR, use [this](http://steamcommunity.com/sharedfiles/filedetails/?id=787616403) guide by [Kravencedesign](https://www.gta5-mods.com/users/Kravencedesign)

 Extended Video Export
 =========================
 Extended Video Export is an enhancement mod for GTA V, aimed at directors who want better export options from Rockstar editor.

-IMPORTANT: Due to the way this mod works, the original Rockstar Editor video file will NOT be saved to the disk (actually it does, but it will be empty).
-The complete video will be exported to the folder specified in the .ini file.

 How to install:
 =========================